United States Marine Corps Physical Fitness Test: Pull-ups or push-ups

 For this test, Marines choose to either perform pull-ups or push-ups.
 However, the maximum score is only attainable if pull-ups are chosen.

 The pull-ups may be done with either an overhand (pronated) grip or an underhand (supinated) "chin-up" grip.
 Changes in grip are allowed as long as the feet do not touch the ground and only the hands come in contact with the pull-up bar.
 The pull-up begins at the "dead-hang" with arms extended and the body hanging motionless.
 A successful pull-up is performed without excess motion, the body rising until the chin is above the bar, and body lowered back to the "dead-hang" position.
 There is no time limit.

 Until 2017, male Marines were required to perform pull-ups, and female Marines performed the flexed hang instead of the pull-up.
 The flexed hang was started with the chin above the pull-up bar.
 The timer was started and did not stop until the arms became fully extended.
 The feet could not touch the ground or any part of the pull-up bar at any time.
 The Marine Corps had originally indicated that, as of January 1, 2014, female Marines would be required to perform a minimum of three pull-ups in order to pass the PFT.
 However, when more than half of female recruits were unable to meet this standard, the change was delayed.
 In 2017, the flexed-arm hang event was eliminated, and both male and female Marines were given the choice to do either push-ups or pull-ups for this event.

-Planks

-Planks are executed with forearms on the deck with hands and feet placed shoulder width apart.
+Crunches or planks

+Before the PFT, Marines will indicate if they will attempt the plank or the abdominal crunch.

+The abdominal crunch event is a timed event where the Marine must perform as many crunches as possible in two minutes.

+The plank event consists of maintaining a proper plank position for as long as possible or until the max time to earn 100 points.
+The planking form prescribed is that forearms, toes, and fists or palms in contact with the floor at all times.
 The body must remain flat and parallel to the deck.
 The Marine must hold this position as long as possible with no pauses.
-Marines must achieve a duration 3:45 to for a maximum score.
+Marines must achieve a duration 3:45 for a maximum score.

-Run
+Run or row

-The Marine runs three miles on reasonably flat ground.
-(Actual distance may vary slightly.)
-The 3.1 miles is approximately 5 kilometers.
+The three-mile run event is a timed event where the Marine runs exactly three miles on reasonably flat ground, not on a treadmill, either indoors or outdoors, as quickly as possible.

+Marines satisfying any of the following requirements can, instead of running, opt to row 5000 meters on a rowing ergometer: